 Time is your friend here.
 You can plan on asking people during different steps of their customer journey based on the goal of your survey.
 If you ask for general feedback about the provided shopping experience, it is better to ask people right away.
 If you want to find out how people feel about your product, then give them a month to test it and then ask for a review.

-Once again, after learning about your audience, you can see where most of them spend their time on the internet.
-This information will help you share your request with the right people that are actually valuable as a source of answers to your questions.
+Once again, after learning about your audience, you can see where most of them spend their time on the Internet.
+This information will help you share your request with the right people that are actually valuable as a source of information.

-The most popular channels are email and SMS, but you can also check out the social media as well if your audience spends time there and you know how to reach them.
-You can embed the questions into your letters or into platform questionaries, but it is only possible if you have up to 5 questions.
+The most popular channels are email and SMS, but you can also check out social media if your audience spends time there and you know how to reach them.
+You can embed the questions into your letters or platform questionnaires, but it is only possible if you have up to 5 questions.

 If you offer your customers to fill in a short survey, there are more chances that they will do it.
 But if you want them to spend more than 5 minutes on it — beware.
 With each minute, the number of respondents drops, and you won't get the desired results.

 To make people answer your questions more, you should create short surveys with simple and easy-to-understand questions.
 The users won't stop to think twice about one particular question.